isabella232/journeys.en/help/using/building-journeys/terminating-a-journey.md

 You can finish a journey manually to ensure that customers who already entered the journey can finish their path but new users are not able to enter the journey.

-A finished journey version cannot be restarted or deleted.
+A finished journey version cannot be restarted.
 You can create a new version of it or duplicate it.

 You can stop a journey by clicking **Finish** while hovering over a journey in the list of journeys.